g-kakareko/COP5725_K-Truss/README.md

 * The In memory top-down decomposition

 The data folder contains the graph examples of the smaller networks described in Table 1.
 All the networks described in the [paper](http://vldb.org/pvldb/vol5/p812_jiawang_vldb2012.pdf) are avaliable [here](https://snap.stanford.edu/data/)
-The input files need to follow the standard described below
+The input files need to follow the standard described below.
 #### Input
 ``
-1st line:	n m	// #vertices, #edges
+1st line:	n m	// #vertices, #edges <br />
 (i+1)th line	u v	// ith edge u v vertexes
 ``
 #### Output